 You can view your residence Statement of Account by logging into the myHousing portal.
 Please note that the balance reflects transactions processed as of the previous business day, and this information may not be available until after building assignments are released.
 Transactions that have not yet been processed by the Residence Admissions Office will not be reflected on the statement, and as such, it may not be an up-to-date balance at the time of viewing.

 You will need your Western user ID and password or student ID and Access Code to log in.
 If you do not remember your Access Code, please visit the Office of the Registrar's PIN Help page.

 OSAP funds are disbursed after you arrive at the University in September.
 In order to receive your funding, please refer to the Student Financial Services website for information on how to pick up and process your OSAP documents.
 If you are an OSAP recipient, you will likely select payment plan Option 3 via your myHousing Portal when completing your Residence Placement Questionnaire.

 Are there late fees if I don’t make my Residence payments on time?

-If you have not paid or accounted for your residence fees by the dates specified on your residence invoice or by the Division of Housing and Ancillary Services, you will be assessed a charge for each late instalment.
-In addition to the late-payment charge, failure to make payment in full by the due date on the residence invoice, or to arrange a suitable payment option, may result in the loss of your residence space, your placement in extended housing (i.e. combining multiple residents into rooms), and/or a further assessment of academic penalties along with the applicable financial penalties.
-This step will prevent further registration and will not allow you to obtain a grade report, an Intent to Register form, a transcript, or degree/diploma until the residence account is paid in full.
+You will be charged a late fee for each late instalment.
+Failure to make payment in full by the due date, or to arrange a suitable payment plan, may result in the loss of your residence space, your placement in extended housing (e.g., combining multiple residents into rooms), and/or a further assessment of academic penalties along with the applicable financial penalties.
+This will prevent future registration and will not allow you to obtain a grade report, a transcript, or degree/diploma until the residence account is paid in full.

 Do I receive a tax receipt for living in residence?